nashikouen/kotatsuBBS/README.md

 ```
 pfctl -f /etc/pf.conf
 ```

-now inside of kotatsuBBS. edit ``conf .php`` file. make sure to set your mysql credentals you made earlier.
+now inside of kotatsuBBS. you are going to want to install the composter stuff. ``composer install`` next you want to edit ``conf .php`` file. make sure to set your mysql credentals you made earlier.

 now you can enable and start all of the services<br>
 ```